Indication and Usage

-Orfadin inhibits 4-hydroxyphenylpyruvate dioxygenase.
-Orfadin is used as an adjunct to dietary restriction of tyrosine and phenylalanine in the treatment of hereditary tyrosinemia type 1 (HT-1).
+ORFADIN is a synthetic reversible inhibitor of 4-hydroxyphenylpyruvate dioxygenase indicated for use as an adjunct to dietary restriction of tyrosine and phenylalanine in the treatment of hereditary tyrosinemia type 1 (HT-1).

 Important Safety Information

-Do not adjust Orfadin dosage in order to lower the tyrosine levels in the blood.
+- Do not adjust Orfadin dosage in order to lower the plasma tyrosine concentration.

-A reduction in the number of white cells and platelets in the blood have been observed during treatment with Orfadin.
-Platelet and white blood cell counts should be monitored regularly during Orfadin treatment.
+- Leucopenia and thrombocytopenia have been observed with treatment with Orfadin.
+Monitor platelet and white blood cell counts regularly during Orfadin therapy.

-Use during pregnancy only if the potential benefit justifies the potential risk to the fetus.
-Exercise caution when used by a nursing woman.
+- ORFADIN should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Based on animal data, ORFADIN may cause fetal harm.